 Are you new to Singapore, or you simply want to enjoy the very best of this dazzling city?
-We’ve picked 20 of the best things to do with kids for your next family day out!
+We’ve picked 50 of the best things to do with kids for your next family day out!

 Singapore is arguably the best city in the world for families, with its year-round tropical weather, delicious child-friendly restaurants and unbelievable attractions for kids.
 Even when the dreaded haze hits, we still have awesome indoor play centres to hang out in with our kids.
-All of that, and that’s before we mention all the Singapore’s best attractions and fun things to do with kids!
+All of that, and that’s before we mention all of Singapore’s best attractions and fun things to do with kids!

 We’re so proud to call Singapore home that we don’t want you to waste precious time faffing about working out what to do.
-So, we’ve carefully curated a list of 20 things to do with kids in Singapore – the very best activities, attractions and family-friendly destinations.
+So, we’ve carefully curated a list of 50 things to do with kids in Singapore – the very best activities, attractions and family-friendly destinations.
 There’s so much to do and no time to waste, so let’s get cracking!

-TOP 20 THINGS TO DO WITH KIDS IN SINGAPORE
+TOP 50 THINGS TO DO WITH KIDS IN SINGAPORE

 1. Gaze at nature at Gardens by the Bay

-Where: 18 Marina Gardens Drive
+Where: Gardens by the Bay, 18 Marina Gardens Drive, Singapore 018953

 2. Spend a day at Sentosa

 The “State of Fun” is so jam-packed with family-friendly activities that you’ll need a week to tick them off your list.
 Our top tips?
 Check out S.E.A.
 Aquarium for magnificent manta rays and sharks and ducking into the eel cave and getting the chance to touch the starfish at the rock pools.
-Water-enthusiasts will love Adventure Cove waterpark and adrenalin-junkies should head to the Skyline Luge.
+Water-enthusiasts will love Hydrodash and adrenaline-junkies should head to the Skyline Luge.
 Psst – plan your visit in advance with our handy guide to Sentosa!

 3. Go behind the silver screen at Universal Studios Singapore

-Where: 8 Sentosa Gateway, Singapore 098269
+Where: Universal Studios Singapore, 8 Sentosa Gateway, Singapore 098269

 4. Meet the animals at Singapore Zoo

-Where: 80 Mandai Lake Road, Singapore 729826
+Where: Singapore Zoo, 80 Mandai Lake Road, Singapore 729826

-8. Spy parrots at Jurong Bird Park
+6. Spy parrots at Jurong Bird Park